Textbook: Revolutions in Communication, Media History from Gutenberg to the Digital Age, ISBN-13: 978-1628924787 or ISBN-10: 1628924780

 - Following Thucydides advice, can we use this history to help us interpret the future of the mass media?
 At some point you will deliver a futuristic prediction for your area of media based on historic trends.

-Suggested grading priorities: Attendance and/or assignments (10 %) Quizzes (20 %) Mid Term (20%) Final (20 %); Final project (30 %)
+Grading priorities: Attendance and/or assignments (10 %) Quizzes (20 %) Mid Term (20%) Final (20 %); Final project (30 %)

 • Late policy: Deadlines as posted need to be observed, or proportional reductions in grade will ensue.

-• Honor Code: By accepting admission to ______ University, each students makes a commitment to understand, support and abide by the University Honor Code without compromise or exception.
+• Honor Code: By accepting admission to Radford University, each students makes a commitment to understand, support and abide by the University Honor Code without compromise or exception.

 • Plagiarism — Students who directly copy work from anyone else will flunk the class and be reported to the Dean of Students office.